Free Beta

 Speculative decoding works with models quantized in MNN and GGUF formats.
 If you're using a custom model, spec decode may not be available, but the model will run normally without it.

-Can I use different draft-target pairs?
+Can I configure draft-target model pairs?

 Is there a performance penalty if spec decode fails to predict correctly?